 After their first birthday, beagles enter their most hyperactive stage.
 This is when indoors no longer works as the young beagle wants to run and play all the time.
 They have remarkable energy that must be channeled into positive behavior.
 They could act completely crazy at times because they have an adult body but still contain a lot of puppy personality.

-Beagles are natural hunting dogs, so their particular breed are genetically wired to be alert, run, and chase.
+Beagles are natural hunting dogs, so their particular breed is genetically wired to be alert, run, and chase.
 They are hard-wired to be easily triggered into an alert stance.
-You began to see some obediance around six months old, which adds a sense of calm, and a good baseline for a puppy’s activity starts to become evident when they are around one-year-old.
+You begin to see some obedience around six months old, which adds a sense of calm, and a good baseline for a puppy’s activity starts to become evident when they are around one year old.

-Puppies, like humans, can feel stress or anxiety which may make them more reactive and hyper.
+Puppies, like humans, can feel stress or anxiety, which may make them more reactive and hyper.
 They may feel insecure or threatened around larger dogs or animals.
-The activity will reduce as they gain confidence and familiar with their surroundings.
+The activity will reduce as they gain confidence and become familiar with their surroundings.

 Hunger Or Bathroom Needs Aren’t Met

 Beagle puppies don’t yet know how to communicate to you when their basic needs aren’t being met.
 The result is they tear through the house like a hurricane with a high rate of destruction.
 Before chastising the pup, look to see if they need water, food, or need to go outside for a potty break.

 This is common among young dogs.
 People will get a puppy but then leave them at home or in a crate while they are at work all day.

 A lack of activity will mean the dog will be overhyped once you get home or worse, hyped up while you are away.
 That can leave a trail of mess in your home.
 Making sure there are plenty of things around to keep your beagle occupied while you are away or busy will reduce this.